Hennmeister/kv-store/README.md

 2. Randomly sample NUM_QUERIES keys and `get` those keys from the db.
 Time and average throughput for that iteration.
 3. Randomly sample NUM_QUERIES keys and `get` those keys from the db.
 Time and average throughput for that iteration.

 Note that "randomly" in this case is not uniform.
 Instead our sample has an intentional skew towards lower valued keys to more closely simulate a real database workload.
+For each iteration, we sample a key from a value that ranges from 0 to the number of keys inserted up to that point so that the likelihood of querying a key value that is indeed loaded in the database (and not a miss) remains consistent throughout each iteration.
+Since querying a key not in the database is the most expensive query (as we have to traverse all SSTs), this is an important consideration to make in order to compare the throughput at different sizes.

-At each iteration, since we increase the total database size at every step, NUM_QUERIES is calcaulated from a percentage of all the keys inserted into the database at that point.
+At each iteration, since we increase the total database size at every step, NUM_QUERIES is calculated from a percentage of all the keys inserted into the database at that point.

-The graphs are saved under the name experiment1.png and shown below:
+The graphs are shown below:

 TODO: image

+**Analysis**

+It is sensible that, as the data size increases, so does the time to return from a query (throughput decreases) as there is more data to look through to find the key.
+We notice a big drop in throughput after 10MB as this is the default size of the Memtable.
+This shows the strong difference between IO operations and CPU operations.
+One thing worth mentioning is that we would expect the throghput drop to also be influenced by the number of keys in the database. since we are querying randomly with the , as more data is increased the more likely that the database will find this data in a SST and return from the query before

 ### Step 2 <a name="step2"></a>